Oneness: We Are All Endangered Species

 Hubris in History

 Current history shows us we're still battling an ages old problem -- the inability of man to see his own folly in trying to control things that are simply beyond his capability to master.
-A friend of mine shared a song the other day -- Godzilla, by Blue Oyster Cult -- which in this instance may seem like callous jocularity to some, but there is a lyric within that song that speaks louder than most words I've heard uttered recently in regards to this situation: "History shows again and again / How nature points out the folly of men."
+A friend of mine shared a song the other day -- Godzilla, by Blue Oyster Cult -- which in this instance may seem like callous jocularity, but there is a lyric within that song that speaks louder than most words I've heard uttered recently in regards to this situation: "History shows again and again / How nature points out the folly of men."
 Never a truer lyric was penned.

 This is a time when we can make history -- we are history, we are the shift -- those who see nature pointing out the folly must let men know of their mistakes before they can learn from them.
 Right now, they are trapped in a bubble of their own illusions and if we don't do everything within our power to burst that bubble, mankind could perish.